A little bit about me

 That look our dogs give us when we’re throwing a Frisbee, out for a hike, or just wrapping up a really fun training session.
 The intensity and pure joy they show us everyday – that’s what I’m after.
 I strive to create the most engaging, authentic pictures of your dog you’ve ever seen.
 And yes, capturing these priceless memories is going to be as fun as it looks!

 It’s been a crazy, fast-paced journey since jumping head-first into trying to catch dogs in action back in the summer of 2018 and I’m constantly shocked when I look back and see the growth I’ve been able achieve.
-2020 has been especially exciting for me.
-I’ve not only gained a lot more exposure on social media, but I’ve been able to lead some pretty strong fundraising efforts for local dog rescues and two of my images were chosen for magazine covers – my Dogster cover even features a great rescue dog who’s alive because of some serious support from our local rescue community.
+2020 was especially exciting for me.
+I not only gained a lot more exposure on social media, but I was able to lead some pretty strong fundraising efforts for local dog rescues.
+The icing on the cake?
+Two of my images were chosen for magazine covers – my Dogster cover even features a great rescue dog who’s alive because of some serious support from our local rescue community.

 A Passion for Rescue Dogs